9th Armoured Division (Syria): Combat history

+Yom Kippur War and Lebanon

-As the 9th Infantry Division, it was heavily engaged during the 1973 October War, and in the Valley of Tears.
+The division was established in 1970, and was originally called the 9th Infantry Division, although according to its composition it was actually an armored division.
+In 1973 it was heavily engaged during the October War, and in the Valley of Tears.
+The division participated in attack on the Golan Heights at the beginning of the war.
+It attacked the center of the plateau, alongside the 5th Division which attacked the southern sector and the 7th Division which attacked the north.

+Under the division's command were the 52nd Mechanized Brigade (with 41 tanks) in the northern part of the sector and the 33rd Mechanized Brigade (with 41 tanks) in the southern part of the sector.
+Behind the first tier brigades were two second tier brigades; The 43rd Armored Brigade (with 95 tanks) and the 51st Armored Brigade (with 95 tanks), which was attached to the division.
+The division was commanded during the war by Hasan Turkmani.

-In April 1976, it was announced by Kamal Junblatt, leader of the Lebanese National Movement, that the 91st Armoured Brigade had entered Lebanon.
+In April 1976, it was announced by Kamal Jumblatt, leader of the Lebanese National Movement, that the 91st Armoured Brigade had entered Lebanon.
 This was in addition to other Syrian forces that had entered previously.

+Gulf War

 The 9th Armored Division served in the 1991 Gulf War as the Arab Joint Forces Command North reserve and saw little action.
 In 2001 Richard Bennett estimated that its brigades included the 43rd and 91st Armored Brigades and the 52nd Mechanized Brigade.
 He wrote that it was part of the 1st Corps, which covered from Golan Heights, the fortified zone and south to Der'a near the Jordanian border.

-The 52nd Armored Brigade was reported in Der'aa in southern Syria in May 2013.

-During the Syrian Civil War it has been involved in the following engagements: